 - Metofluthrin is used in a variety of products such as strips that you can hang or plug in to emanate around you, for indoor and outdoor use.
 It should not be applied to the skin.

 - Good old citronella candles.
 They have the added benefit of casting a soft glow to disguise all the red lumps and make you look slightly more alluring

 - Plants and Chickens.
 Yes, apparently there are some plants that mozzies don’t like the smell of, and of course chickens and other creatures will eat the little buggers given half the chance.
 There’s an interesting article on HubPages that goes into this in more detail – How To Repel Mosquitoes Naturally – check it out!

 So I know what I’m going to do now.
 No Nicola, we’re not having chickens.
-I’m going to buy some stuff containing Lemon Eucalyptus oil and start supplementing with B1 and stock up on some more anti-histamine to cope with the existing itchy bastard lumps.
-I’ll let you know how this helps.
-And please do let me know if you’ve got any top tips on dealing with mosquito bites by leaving us a comment.
+I’m going to buy a lovely bottle of Kalamata olive oil, some stuff containing Lemon Eucalyptus oil and start supplementing with B1 and stock up on some more anti-histamine to cope with the existing itchy bastard lumps.

 In the meantime, I shall get ready to go down to the beach.
 Yes, it’s late October and the weather is still good enough in Stoupa to feel the golden sand between my toes and swim in the shimmering sea.
 Fuck the mozzies, this whole experience is worth it!